pavels-gaimovics/test-github-pages/pages/api/how-portals-work.md

 - DELETE - deletes the specified resource
 - OPTIONS - describes the communication options for the target resource
-- CONNECT - is used to start a two-way communications (a tunnel) with the requested resource -TRACE - is used to perform a message loop-back test that tests the path for the target resource (useful for debugging purposes)
+- CONNECT - is used to start a two-way communications (a tunnel) with the requested resource
+- TRACE - is used to perform a message loop-back test that tests the path for the target resource (useful for debugging purposes)

 But most popular what use Rails are: GET, POST, PUT/PATCH and DELETE